Master of Arts: Music

 |Applied Music Study 4

 The area of concentration is developed by the student with guidance and approval of the supervisory committee as part of the planned program.
 Nine hours of work in one discipline must be completed.
-Examples of concentration areas include (but are not limited to): Composition, Conducting, Education, Musicology, Jazz, Performance, Theory.
+Examples of concentration areas include (but are not limited to): Collaborative Piano, Composition, Conducting, Education, Musicology, Jazz, Performance, Theory.

 All students applying for the Master of Arts in Music with an area of concentration in Jazz must audition on their applied instrument for the jazz studies faculty.
 No other audition is required.
 Applied lesson requirements will be fulfilled within the Jazz Division during the student's course of study.